Air raid shelter: Other tunnels

-The Victoria tunnels, offered air raid shelter.
+The Victoria Tunnel offered air raid shelter.

 Many other types of tunnels were adapted for shelters to protect the civil population, and the military and administrative establishment in the UK during the war.
 Some had been built many years before, some had been part of an ancient defence system, and some had belonged to commercial enterprises, such as coal mining.

-The Victoria tunnels at Newcastle upon Tyne, for example, completed as long ago as 1842, and used for transporting coal from the collieries to the river Tyne, had been closed in 1860 and remained so until 1939.
-In places the tunnels were 12 m deep, the tunnels, stretching in parts beneath the city of Newcastle, were converted to air raid shelters with a capacity for 9,000 people.
+The Victoria Tunnel at Newcastle upon Tyne, for example, completed in 1842 and used for transporting coal from Leazes Main Colliery to the River Tyne, had been closed in 1860 and remained so until 1939.
+In places the tunnel was 12 m deep.
+Stretching in parts beneath the city of Newcastle, it was converted to air raid shelters with a capacity for 9,000 people.

 Tunnels linked to landing stages built on the River Irwell in Manchester at the end of the nineteenth century were also used as air-raid shelters.

 The medieval labyrinth of tunnels beneath Dover Castle had been built originally as part of the defensive system of the approaches to England, extended over the centuries and further excavated and reinforced during the world wars, until it was capable of accommodating large parts of the secret defence systems protecting the British Isles.
 On 26 May 1940, it became the headquarters under Vice Admiral Bertram Ramsay of Operation Dynamo, from which the rescue and evacuation of up to 338,000 troops from France was directed.

 In Stockport, 6 mi south of Manchester, four sets of underground air raid shelter tunnels for civilian use were dug into the red sandstone on which the town centre stands.
 Preparation started in September 1938 and the first set of shelters was opened on 28 October 1939.
 (Stockport was not bombed until 11 October 1940.)
 The smallest of the tunnel shelters could accommodate 2,000 people and the largest 3,850 (subsequently expanded to take up to 6,500 people.)
 The largest of the Stockport Air Raid Shelters are open to the public as part of the town's museum service.

 In southeast London, residents made use of the Chislehurst Caves beneath Chislehurst, a 22 mi network of caves which have existed since the Middle Ages for the mining of chalk and flint.